datapunchorg/punch/QuickStart_Spark_Minikube.md

 In the terminal, go the `dist` folder.

-## Deploy Spark on K8s and Run Spark Application
+## Deploy Spark on Kubernetes and Run Spark Application

 ### Install SparkOnEks on Minikube